MONTANA DuRAPAU, RIGHT HANDED PITCHER

 DuRapau went back to AAA and dominated in the early going.
 With their bullpen in dismal shape in early May, the Pirates called DuRapau up.
 He stayed in the majors for several weeks, went back to AAA, and was called up five more times.
 He continued to shut down AAA hitters, holding them to a .135 average and missing a lot of bats.
 It was a different story in the majors.
 Opponents battered him for a 342/422/595 line.
 Left-handed hitters put up an OPS of 1.300 and he also had control problems.

 DuRapau has a history of getting hitters out and missing a lot of bats in the minors despite not having great stuff.
 Nevertheless, pitchers who come up through the minors entirely as relievers are always be viewed skeptically.
-He may be a candidate to come off the 40-man roster during the off-season.
+The Pirates removed him from the roster after the season; he cleared waivers and was outrighted to AAA.

 |Signing Bonus: N/A